Albinhsn/ECS-invaders/README.md

 # Invaders
-Doing a basic invaders to teach myself ECS, win32, Audio and Multithreading
+Doing a basic invaders to teach myself ECS, win32, Audio and Multithreading and a bunch of other things

 # Things i'd like to solve in this project
 * ECS